Domestication of Foreign Judgments

 Florida Statute 55.501, titled the “Florida Enforcement of Foreign Judgments Act”, governs domestication of out-of-state judgments in Florida.
 This statute’s title is somewhat misleading as “foreign” doesn’t refer to a judgments act from another country, just out-of-state.

-The statutory requirements of §55.501, et seq. call for notice of recording the foreign judgment, in addition to the necessary entry of the judgment as an affidavit containing the judgment holder’s address, and sending notice of the intent to domesticate the judgment to the judgment debtor.
+The statutory requirements of §55.501, et seq. call for notice of recording the foreign judgment, in addition to the necessary entry of the judgment as an affidavit containing the judgment holder’s address, and possibly their social security number, then sending notice of the intent to domesticate the judgment to the judgment debtor.

 This is recommended to avoid problems in case the circuit court doesn’t properly serve notice to the judgment debtor.
 When the circuit court sends a notice to the judgment debtor, there is a 30-day moratorium of the courts enforced judgment execution.
 This provides the judgment debtor time to file an opposition to the final domestication of the judgment in Florida.